ForgeGit/ICC_PTR/README.md

 ### 10 man NORMAL
 <img src="_img/ICCPTR_3rdSession_v3_10mN.png"/>

-## 3rd round class data (Heroic only)
+## 3rd round class data (25-man Heroic only)

 The graphics above show the "overall distribution" for each CLASS.<br>
 While the data is interesting, it is extremely limited.
-For this reason, I am adding the following graphics by specs for 25-man Heroic.
+For this reason, I am adding the following graphics by spec to complement the previous ones.

 <img src="_img/transition/plot1_tank_class.png"/><br>
 <img src="_img/transition/plot1_heal_class.png"/><br>